-If you are a monthly or occasional client we will gladly exchange the "1st of month dusting details" (blinds, sills, ceiling fans, lights fixtures & lamp shades) for a disinfecting detail.
+If you are a monthly or occasional client we will gladly exchange the "1st of month dusting details" (blinds, sills, ceiling fans, lights fixtures & lamp shades) for a 10-15 minute disinfecting detail/s.
 Anyone can request this exchange.
 Since surfaces can carry germs for days we must all be diligent in cleaning & disinfecting.
-The first step is cleaning and research states that simple washing is the first most important step in breaking down a virus germ, then disinfecting.
+The first step is cleaning and research states that simple washing is the first most important step in breaking down a virus germ, THEN disinfecting.
 Here are a few items to request:

 - All wall light switches/plates